-We know it's a big step when you move out of care and start living on your own or with friends.
+We know it's a big step when you move out of care and start living alone or with friends.

-Just because you're leaving care, or have already left care, doesn't mean we've stopped caring about you.
+Just because you're leaving care, or have already left care, does not mean we've stopped caring about you.
 We want you to feel safe and supported and know where and who to go to for advice and help.

 Who can access the support

 To be able to get the support set out in the care leavers' offer, you must have been in care:

 - For a total of at least 13 weeks